ben-barthel/Airfoil_EE_2023/README.md

 For offline sensor placment results
-1. 'OMI_Master.m' runs offline mutual information sensor placment
+1. 'OMI_Master.m' runs offline mutual information sensor placement
 2. The code for the NN model can be found at https://github.com/snagcliffs/Airfoil_EE

 For Wavelet Model:

 General:
 1. Model is run and trained in python using TensorFlow.
 The python codes train and run the model and save output, the figures are generated using the matlab codes.
 2. 'save_wavelet_basis.m' generates wavelet preprcoessed surface pressure data